ChihuahuaChain/Chiwawasm/contracts/token-swap/README.md

 One such rule is the constant product formula B * Q = k, where B and Q are the reserves of the Base(B) and Quote(Q) token pair.

-In order to withdraw some amount of Base tokens, one must deposit a proportional amount of Quote tokens to maintain the constant k before swap_rate is applied and vice-versa.
+In order to withdraw some amount of Base tokens, one must deposit a proportional amount of Quote tokens to maintain the constant k before swap_fee_rate is applied and vice-versa.

 &nbsp;